GreensfingeExperiment/Scenario2_Green/README.md

 - `service.ArticleService`: Contains the business logic to format the article view message.
 - `repository.ArticleRepository`: Simulates a database to search the values.

+### ❓ Remember the Task
+How can we prevent the view counter from being executed without altering the actual counting logic ?
+In this case, the quantity of views is optional

+---

 ## 🧪 Unit Tests

 The test class `ArticleServiceTest` validates the behavior of the logic for adding articles: